abhishek1235/archetypes/backbase-all-in-one-archetype/README.md

 Content Services are pre-configured and ready to use from within Portal Manager.

-Orchestrator is pre-configured for self-publishing.
-Refer to our reference documentation for more information on [Orchestrator Configuration](https://my.backbase.com/doc-center/manuals/portal/inst_publ.html#inst_publ_config) how to configure publishing by modifying the orchestrator configuration file which is located inside the configuration folder.
+Publishing is pre-configured for self-publishing.
+Refer to our reference documentation for more information on [Configure Publishing](https://my.backbase.com/resources/documentation/portal/inst_tcat.html#N632EA) how to configure publishing by modifying the orchestrator configuration file which is located inside the configuration folder.

 ##Usage
 Follow the steps below to get started with this archetype.
-Some of these steps refer to [Backbase Development Setup](https://my.backbase.com/doc-center/manuals/portal/inst_devl.html) or [Install Portal Foundation](https://my.backbase.com/doc-center/manuals/portal/inst_pofo.html).
+Some of these steps refer to [Development Setup](https://my.backbase.com/resources/documentation/portal/devd_mave.html) or [Install Portal Foundation](https://my.backbase.com/resources/documentation/portal/inst_tcat.html#inst_tcat_pofo).
 You should get familiar with these topics before you start using this archetype.

 1. Configure your Maven installation to include the Backbase extensions repository by editing the settings.xml file located in the .m2 folder.
     <pre>```